Our impact / Impact report 2025

 Richard Heath (2003 scholar) has been a prominent figure in Australian agriculture for over two decades.
 In 2024, he was appointed CEO of the newly established Zero Net Emissions from Agriculture CRC, a $300 million initiative focused on reducing emissions in Australian agriculture.

-Roma Britnell (2011 scholar) has served as Member for SouthWest Coast in the Victorian Parliament since October 2015.
+Roma Britnell (2001 scholar) has served as Member for South-West Coast in the Victorian Parliament since October 2015.
+She has held a number of shadow ministries in the Victorian Government.
 Roma has held leadership roles in various agricultural organisations, such as the United Dairyfarmers of Victoria and WestVic Dairy.
 In 2009, she was honoured as both the Victorian and Australian Rural Woman of the Year.

 "It creates a space for people to come back to their communities and make a positive impact."